King cake

-A king cake, also known as a three kings cake or a baby cake, is a cake associated in many countries with Epiphany, the celebration of the Twelfth Night after Christmas.
+A king cake, also known as a three kings cake or a baby cake, is a cake associated in many countries with the Epiphany, the celebration of the Twelfth Night after Christmas.
 Traditionally made with brioche dough, in most cases a fève (lit. 'fava bean') such as a figurine representing the Christ Child, was hidden inside.
 After the cake is cut, whoever finds the fève in their slice wins a prize.
-In a nod to tradition, a plastic baby figurine is often taped to the packaging of commercially produced cakes.
-Modern fèves can be made of other materials, but always represent the King or Baby Jesus.